frack113/WAG/README.md

 Usage: wag.exe name-pipe [OPTIONS] --name <NAME>

 Options:
-  -n, --name <NAME>      Name of the malware to mimic -t, --number <NUMBER>  [default: 0]
+  -n, --name <NAME>      Name of the malware to mimic [default: help] -t, --number <NUMBER>  [default: 0]
-  -l, --list             Get all the possible number -h, --help             Print help
+  -p, --pipe             Get all the possible pipename for a mimic and quit -m, --mimic            Get all the possible mimic name and quit -h, --help             Print help
 ```